janagilic/Projects/FSCTelecom/README.md

-FSC Telecom
-A class project for practicing Data Structures
+FSC Telecom is class project for practicing coding with Data Structures and Object-Orented programming